Performance Issues caused by the Fault Tolerant Heap (Windows)

 In an effort to "fix problems for you," Microsoft will automatically tag your application for monitoring by the FTH if it crashes enough.
 Once tagged, your application will slow down significantly automatically.
 For developers using MAK Products and building plugins, these crashes are often frequent, and applications are often tagged for the FTH.

-Affected MAK Applications
+Affected MAK ONE Products

 All MAK One applications are affected.